 Located in the upper reaches of the Yellow River, northwest China, Gansu is one of the cradles of Chinese cultures.
 It occupies a total area of 450,000 square kilometers (173,700 square miles).
 Neighboring provinces are Shaanxi to the east, Sichuan to the south, Qinghai and Xinjiang to the west and Inner Mongolia and Ningxia Hui Autonomous Region to the north.
-With a population of 23.7 million, Gansu has a multinational population which includes ethnic minority groups of Kazak, Mongolian, Tibetan, Hui, Dongxiang, Tu and Manchu.
+With a population of 23.7 million, this city has a multinational population which includes ethnic minority groups of Kazak, Mongolian, Tibetan, Hui, Dongxiang, Tu and Manchu.
 They mutually influence each other in the fields of economics, politics and culture and hold close ties with the Han people.
 They have thus developed a unique cultural community.

 Lanzhou, a well-known ancient city in China, is the capital of Gansu.
 It is the second largest city in northwest China, and also the political, economic and cultural center of the province.